 Besides the rides, both Aquashow and Slide & Splash have animal shows such as the reptile show, the parrots show and the birds of prey show.
 They are a lot of fun and ideal for families with kids and are also a great way to rest a little after the big adrenaline rides.

-Slide & Splash even has a big Jacuzzi where you will feel so tranquil that you are most likely to fall asleep and for 2018 Aquashow is planning on bringing its Jacuzzi back.
+Slide & Splash even has a big Jacuzzi where you will feel so tranquil that you are most likely to fall asleep.
+Since 2018 Aquashow also offers its visitors a spacious and relaxing jacuzzi area.
 Also ideal to rest and feel peaceful is the Lazy Rivers of Aquashow or Aqualand, where you can sit on an inflatable while a slow-paced current pushes you gently around the park.
-For 2018 Slide & Splash will also be featuring its own version of the Lazy River so whichever park you choose there’s something for everybody.

 In terms of prices: